 If workers and corporations alike are concerned about their shared financial realities, they will have to continue to adapt to the changing conditions during times of crisis to ensure production.

-Nordin Abdullah is founding chairman of the Malaysia Global Business Forum.
+*Written by Nordin Abdullah is the founding chairman of the Malaysia Global Business Forum.